GeraltDev2/leastSquaresMethod/README.md

 <h1 align="center">Least Squares Approximation</h1>

-A method for approximating the fittest linear expression connecting certain data X and Y in the form of y=a+b*x and a seperate method for the special case of a=0 thus y=b*x.
+A method for approximating the best line corresponding to experimental data X and Y in the form of y=a+b*x and a seperate method for the special case of a=0 thus y=b*x.

 # Example
 ### Command Window